gsbullmer/movie-trailer-website/README.md

 ## How to use this project
 ### Dependancies
 #### Python
-This project was build with Python 2.7.
+This project was built with Python 2.7.
 Download it [here](https://www.python.org/downloads/).

 #### tmdbsimple
 tmdbsimple is used to query The Movie DataBase to populate details for each movie and tv show.

 To install with pip:

-`pip install tmdbsimple`
+`$ python -m pip install tmdbsimple`

 For more information, check [here](https://github.com/celiao/tmdbsimple/).